Jonah-osf/osf-academy/README.md

 1) Desktop header drop down function is not working, not complete
 2) Featured products: not complete
 3)Cannot load more than two rows for popular items.
-Did not include json functionality for that 4)Some minor styling bugs in Safari, but besides that, Safari, Edge, Chrome & Firefox <bold>work</bold>
+Did not include json functionality for that 4)Some minor styling bugs in Safari, but besides that, Safari, Edge, Chrome & Firefox work